appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 ### Appcircle Requirements

-- You should contact us to get the license file for accessing to the Appcircle Google cloud resources, such as container images.
+- You should contact us to get the license file for accessing to the Appcircle Google cloud resources.

 - If you are a licensed user, you should contact us about the licensed Appcircle server package with your actual license.

-- If you are a PoC user, you can go on with the package located in the AMI.
+- If you don't apply a license, you can go on with the package located in the AMI and use Appcircle server as a "Starter plan" user.

 ### Technical Requirements